 - Provide the necessary funding to Aboriginal schools to utilize Indigenous knowledge and teaching methods in classrooms.

 - Establish senior-level positions in government at the assistant deputy minister level or higher dedicated to Aboriginal content in education.

 Indigenous Watchdog Status Update

-Curriculum advisors in Alberta are recommending that all references to residential schools and “equity” be eliminated in the Kindergarten-to-Grade 4 curriculum, a move that education experts call regressive, racist and unsupported by research.
+Curriculum advisors in Alberta are recommending that all references to residential schools and “equity” be eliminated in the Kindergarten-to-Grade 4 curriculum, a move that education experts call regressive, racist and unsupported by research (Oct.
+2020).
+In addition, the Métis Nation of Alberta cites “monumental concerns about the Euro-American colonial undertones in the proposed K-6 curriculum.”
 Ontario has also reneged on the initial commitment by the previous Liberal government to revise the curriculum to include mandatory Indigenous content.
 The content is now optional.

 The government of Canada is working with the Council of Ministers of Education to enhance knowledge and awareness of First Nations, Inuit and Métis history and culture across Canada and to enhance the knowledge and awareness of teachers, students and school leaders on the history and culture of Indigenous peoples.
 The response also focuses on investments in First Nations education.
 Specific status updates are as follows:

 - Multiple initiatives in all provinces and territories on mandatory K-12 curriculum development to integrate Indigenous history and culture; Ontario has made this C2A optional.